eppenga/GoldStar-Binance/README.md

 - trade    = LIVE or PAPER, defaults to PAPER
 - spread   = Minimum spread between historical BUY orders.
 Setting $spread to zero disables this function.
 Defaults to the settings in config.php
 - markup   = Minimum profit.
 Defaults to setting in config.php

-**How to install**

-1) Install 'PHP Binance API from JaggedSoft', please see: https://github.com/jaggedsoft/php-binance-api
-2) Install 'GoldStar Trading Bot' (this application)
-3) Copy config.example.php to config.php and modify

 **Logfiles**